 This section of the extensive Florida shoreline is called the “Forgotten Coast” because it has been shielded from overdevelopment and the exploitation of its abundant natural resources.
 Much of the land surrounding Lanark is protected by federal and state laws and county zoning regulations.

-Because of this, residents don’t live with the fear that water views along the Big Bend Scenic Highway (their route to anywhere else) will someday be obscured by high-rise hotels and strip malls.
+Because of this, residents don’t live in fear that water views along the Big Bend Scenic Highway (their route to anywhere else) will someday be obscured by high-rise hotels and strip malls.
 The area will remain rural, wild, and carved like a colorful work of folk art out of the surrounding natural world.

 Though undiscovered by many, the Forgotten Coast makes an indelible impression on those who are lucky enough to find it.
 Natives of the area may leave for college or job opportunities elsewhere as young adults but continue to feel a persistent pull back to their roots.
 After venturing further afield for a time, many return to rejoin old family businesses or start new ones.